The future of video content management is MX1 360

 As new technologies become more mainstream, tools such as Machine Learning and AI will have a greater part to play in media services as in other industries.
 For example, MX1 is already exploring the possibilities of AI, and has adapted it for the broadcast industry in order to further improve turnaround time for its clients.
 Using AWS Rekognition, Amazon Web Service’s market-leading AI engine, MX1 360 platform can now automatically detect text, people, or objects and generate metadata quickly during ingest or at any other time.

-In the near future, MX1 plans to delve even deeper into AI and launch a highly-accurate speech-to-text engine to expedite the tedious task of transcription .
+In the near future, MX1 plans to delve even deeper into AI and launch integrations with highly-accurate speech-to-text engine to expedite some of the tedious tasks of transcription .
 This will help broadcasters and media owners save resources and time, and will be especially useful for live events.

 Contact us today to learn more about how SES Video can help you meet your viewers’ needs in a changing video landscape.